MitjaWasTaken/umpikuja-finder/README.md

 ### Options:
 <pre>
--h, --help            show this help message and exit -b, --budget          Budget version, so neither Google Street View photos nor addresses, only coordinates to th output file
--l, --list            List the addresses of traffic signs and possible descriptions in Excel -o , --output         Define the output file; default output.xlsx -a , --append         Define the file that will be appended to the start of the output file; default output.xls (Please don't give a file that isn't the output of this program.
+-h, --help            show this help message and exit -b, --budget          Budget version, so neither Google Street View photos nor addresses, only coordinates to the output file -l, --list            List the addresses of traffic signs and possible descriptions in Excel -o , --output         Define the output file; default output.xlsx -a , --append         Define the file that will be appended to the start of the output file; default output.xls (Please don't give a file that isn't the output of this program.
 Not compatible with the output of the budget Excel)